isomerpages/mlaw-marketingshopfront/_dispute-resolution/4c-commercial-litigation.md

 ---
 title: Commercial Litigation
-permalink: /dispute-resolution/rules-and-procedures/commercial-litigation/
+permalink: /dispute-resolution/dispute-resolution-mechanisms/commercial-litigation/
-third_nav_title: Rules and Procedures
+third_nav_title: Dispute Resolution Mechanisms
 ---

+In Singapore, international commercial cases can be heard before a judge in the Singapore International Commercial Court (SICC).

-- What is commercial litigation
+- What is commercial litigation?
-- Differences between commerial litigation and arbitration
+- What are the differences between commercial litigation and arbitration?
-- Governing law
-- Appointment of lawyers
-- Court procedures
-- Enforcement guide
+- Can contracts not governed by Singapore law use commercial litigation services in Singapore?
+- Must parties appoint a Singapore lawyer?
+- What are some key features of SICC court procedures?
+- Are the judgments enforceable in other common law and civil law jurisdictions?

 ### What is commercial litigation

-In Singapore, international commercial cases can be heard before a judge in the Singapore International Commercial Court (SICC).

 Litigation typically involves a plaintiff and defendant.
 The judge is responsible for weighing the evidence and making a ruling.
 Information conveyed in hearings and trials usually enters the public record.